Tokyo Asakusa Rickshaw Tour

 Option#2: Alternative 30-Min or 45-Min Tour

 As with the other options, your rickshaw adventure begins at Asakusa Station or the stunning Kaminarimon archway.
 Then it’s on to Bentendo Hall, part of Tokyo’s oldest temple, with a famous shrine to the female deity Benten.
-Admire the Shinto Asakusa Temple, also known as the Shrine of the Three Gods, which is part of a larger grouping of sacred buildings in the Asakusa district.
 Take in the sights and sounds of bustling Tokyo en route to the Hanakawado neighborhood, famous for shoe shopping, with more than 70 shoe stores as well as ones selling other leather goods like bags.
 Enjoy the serenity of Sumida Park, bordering the Sumida River, where approximately a thousand sakuras (cherry trees) form a pink tunnel in the springtime.
 From there, your guide will pull you back to your departure point.

 Option#3: 1-Hour Tour

 Meet your guide at Kaminarimon and board your chariot.
 Cruise through Tokyo’s bustling streets to Bentendo Hall, part of Tokyo’s oldest temple.
-Admire the beautiful architecture of Asakusa Temple, the Shrine of the Three Gods, and then see more of Tokyo’s metropolitan street scenes en route to the famous shoe shopping district Hanakawado, with more than 70 shoe stores and leather goods stores.
+See more of Tokyo’s metropolitan street scenes en route to the famous shoe shopping district Hanakawado, with more than 70 shoe stores and leather goods stores.
 Even if it’s not spring, when the thousand cherry trees are in bloom, Sumida Park is still stunning.
 You’ll see Tanuki-doori, a quirky region of Tokyo.
 Next, check out the Rokku Ward’s intriguing and historic, if slightly grungy, adult theaters.
 You’ll want to get your camera out for Hanayashiki Amusement Park, Japan’s oldest amusement park.
 Before concluding back at your departure point, you’ll see a bit of history along Denpoin Street.

 Option#4: 2-Hour Tour